Canada Strong and Free Network: Manning Networking Conference

 For twelve years, the Manning Centre organized the annual "high-profile" Manning Networking Conference.
 Global News journalist Tom Clark said that Manning Networking Conference (MNC) was like "Woodstock for Conservative Canadians." and the Hill Times called it the Coachella for conservatives.

 In 2010, Nicholas Gafuik, who was at that time the Executive Director of the Manning Centre, said the reason behind the 2010 Manning Centre's Conference on Alberta's Future was that Alberta was in a "time of change" and there was a "need to generate ideas, proposals, and plans for shaping a more positive and inspiring future" for Alberta.
 Keynote speakers included Mark Milke from the Frontier Centre for Public Policy, Michael Percy, Marlo Raynolds from the Pembina Institute, Peter McCormick, Peter Cowley and Nadeem Esmail from the Fraser Institute, and Monte Solberg a former Federal Minister.

 The 2011 MNC included Nicholas Gafuik as a key speaker.

-The 2013 Manning Networking Conference (MNC13) key note speakers included Ezra Levant, Ron Paul, and Jason Kenney.
+The 2013 Manning Networking Conference (MNC13) key note speakers included Ezra Levant, 2012 Republican Presidential Candidate Ron Paul, and Harper cabinet minister, Jason Kenney.
+It also featured Nigel Farage, the leader of UKIP and John Howard, the former Australian prime minister.

 In 2014, CBC News described the two-day annual conference, which was then in its sixth year, as a "pre-spring tradition" where "small- and big-C conservatives" converge in Ottawa to "hobnob with senior federal cabinet ministers, talk policy with provincial premiers and trade tips with some of the country's most successful campaign strategists."
 The CBC said that the MNC had "grown steadily in size, scope and — perhaps most critically — influence within Canada's conservative movement."
 The "political debate" was "spirited and substantial" and the "ManningFest" was at that time "one of the hottest political tickets in town."
 Key speakers included Mark Steyn, Jim Prentice, Brad Wall and Ross Douthat.
 Breakout sessions included speakers such as Jason Kenney, Dimitri Pantazopoulos on "Conservatives and the City", Susan Delacourt on "Shopping for Votes", Paul Wells on "The Longer I'm Prime Minister", Bob Plamandon "The Truth About Trudeau", and Tom Flanagan on "Winning Power".
 There was a panel for journalists which include CBC News Network's Power & Politics contributors, John Ivison from the National Post, Jennifer Ditchburn from the Canadian Press, Bob Fife from CTV News, and Luiza Ch.
 Savage from Maclean's.